In our two Sean Hannity show day 38 Americans held hostage and abandoned by Joe Biden behind enemy lines.

 What other kinds of concessions could they be contemplating?

-Not saying that's going to happen.
+I'm not saying that's going to happen.

-I'm saying that that would worry me that that might be their strategy, and I certainly hope that doesn't happen.
+I'm saying that that would worry me, that that might be their strategy.

-Where do you see Manchin and cinema coming down on these issues?
+Where do you see Manchin and Cinema coming down on these issues?

-Joe Manchin has said to his credit that he can't support a three point five trillion dollar spending bill, even though it's actually much more than that.
+As to the reconciliation bill, Joe Manchin has said to his credit that he can't support a $3.5 trillion spending bill, even though it's actually much more than that.

-Is it a bad idea for middle class Americans?
+Is it a bad idea for middle-class Americans?

 Tell me why it's a bad idea for Republicans to fight against raising the debt ceiling.

-Why don't they take a stand and just say we're not doing it?
+Why don't they take a stand and just say, We're not doing it?

-Well, I know the full faith and credit of the United States government is in play, and that's always the argument they make, but the reality is it's very different, isn't it?
+I know the full faith and credit of the United States government is in play, and that's always the argument they make.

-And re Yes.
+Yes.

-Yes, it it is different.
+Yes, it is different.

-And in fact, um, you know, sometimes when you've reached this point, an argument can be made about raising it.
+And in fact, you know, sometimes when you've reached this point, an argument can be made about raising it.

 It's opening the door for all of that.

-And that's why nearly all Republicans are now united behind the idea we're just not doing it.
+And that's why nearly all Republicans are now united beyond the idea.

-We're not gonna do it.
+We're not going to do it.

 We'll see what happens.